-Conclusion and implications
+ConclusionS and implications

-Although existing research has examined the impact of Covid-19 crisis on SMEs (e.g., Kabir and Abubakar, 2022; Yaya et al., 2022), there has been limited research that examines the effects of the Covid-19 economic crisis in interaction with innovation and use of advice networks on SME performance, especially in the UK.
+Although existing research has examined the impact of Covid-19 crisis on SMEs (e.g., Kabir and Abubakar, 2022; Yaya et al., 2022), there has been limited research that examines the effects of the Covid-19 economic crisis in interaction with innovation and the use of advice networks on SME performance, especially in the UK.
 Thus, this study aims to shed more light on this issue by analysing a panel of SMEs from the ‘UK Longitudinal Small Business Survey 2015-2021’.
-The data provides information up to most recent wave and allows us to examine the effect of Covid-19, along with the potential impact of innovation and the utilisation of networks on SMEs’ performance.
+The data provides information up to the most recent wave and allows us to examine the effect of Covid-19, along with the potential impact of innovation and the utilisation of networks on SMEs’ performance.
 The results of our study generate some important contributions to knowledge.
 They also have policy implications, as explained below.

 In contrast to past research that focused solely on the direct effects of innovation and networks on firm performance, our study is unique in that it examines the interaction effects of innovation and external advice (as a proxy of networks) with Covid-19 on the performance of SMEs.
 Additionally, our study explores regional disparities related to these interaction effects on firm performance during the Covid-19 pandemic.
 The paper makes an important theoretical contribution to the literature on pandemic-driven financial crisis and the resilience of enterprises (Kabir and Abubakar, 2022; Yaya et al., 2022) by providing a new theoretical conceptual framework that shows how the Covid-19 financial crisis affects SME performance (directly) and the firm-level resilience strategies of innovation and networking.
-Our empirical strategy uses various panel data techniques to measure and assesses the direct and interaction effects of innovation with the Covid-19 recession dummy on SME performance at regional and national level.
+Our empirical strategy uses various panel data techniques to measure and assess the direct and interaction effects of innovation with the Covid-19 recession dummy on SME performance at the regional and national level.
 Hence, we contribute to the literature on pandemic-driven financial crisis and resilience (e.g., Kabir and Abubakar, 2022; Yaya et al., 2022) and regional knowledge spillovers (e.g., Acs, 2002; Abubakar and Mitra, 2013, 2017) by empirically demonstrating the negative effects of Covid-19 pandemic on SME performance and highlight some key differences between regions.
 In particular, innovation, especially when combined with Covid-19 mitigation strategies, helps buffer the negative effects of the pandemic, particularly in peripheral regions.

 A major implication of this study is that the managers of SMEs should encourage innovation during times of economic downturn as a way of remaining competitive and boosting performance.
 Although both innovation and seeking external advice (as a proxy of networking) are important for SME performance, our study suggests that innovation is a more powerful resilience strategy for countering the negative effects of pandemic-driven financial crisis.
 Thus, the results also suggest that government policy makers should encourage and support innovation during periods of financial crisis.
 Finally, the results show that firm’s external advice can also help SMEs boost their performance, although this effect is found to be stronger in core regions compared with peripheral ones.
 SMEs in core regions (e.g., London and the South East) are also more resilient to the negative effects of pandemic-driven financial crisis, which suggests that government policy makers should pay more attention to the more vulnerable peripheral regions by giving the SMEs in those regions extra support to boost their innovation and cushion the adverse effects of pandemic-driven financial crisis.
-Policy makers should also consider how to enhance firm’s networking and collaboration between the peripheral and core regions.
+Policy makers should also consider how to enhance firms’ networking and collaboration between the peripheral and core regions.
 This can be done by, say, promoting knowledge creation, resource sharing, and information exchange between the regions.